 The tiling scheme of an existing hosted tile layer, or an existing ArcGIS Server map or image service is used.
-The tiling scheme XML file of the layer or service is downloaded to C:\Users\<user profile>\My Documents\ArcGIS\TilingSchemes\Downloaded.
+The tiling scheme .xml file of the layer or service is downloaded to C:\Users\<user profile>\My Documents\ArcGIS\TilingSchemes\Downloaded.
 ArcGIS Pro honors the parameters specified in the existing layer or service, with the exception of antialiasing.
 Antialiasing options set for the application are used.

 Tiling scheme file

 A tiling scheme that you create is used.
-You can create a tiling scheme XML file with the Generate Map Server Cache Tiling Scheme geoprocessing tool.
+You can create a tiling scheme .xml file with the Generate Map Server Cache Tiling Scheme geoprocessing tool.
 Additional tiling scheme files can be imported from C:\Program Files\ArcGIS\Pro\Resources\TilingSchemes.
 The tile image format defaults to PNG if the tile image format is not defined in the tiling scheme file.
 ArcGIS Pro honors the parameters specified in the tiling scheme file, with the exception of antialiasing.
 Antialiasing options set for the application are used.

 - Under Levels of Detail, use the sliders to set the map scales for which tiles are generated.

 A default scale range is provided.
-Depending on the purpose of your map and the estimated cache size, you may choose not to cache some very large or small scales.
+Depending on the purpose of your map and the estimated cache size, you may choose not to cache very large or small scales.

-- For Image format, accept the default or choose a different setting.
+- For Image format, accept the default or choose a setting.
 Use the following table for reference.

 If all sublayers in the web layer have vector data sources, the default setting is PNG.
 If one or more sublayers has a raster data source, the default setting is MIXED.